Teradata/covalent/src/platform/experimental/README.md

 ### How to create a new experiment that is NOT an Angular module

 **Step 1:**
-* Make you have already cloned the Covalent repo onto you computer.
+* Make sure you have already cloned the Covalent repo onto you computer.

 **Step 2:**
 * In the `src/platform/experimental` folder create a new folder and name it after your experiment (keep it short and use dashes) (EX: my-new-experiment)

 **Step 3:**
 * Add anything you need to conduct your experiment in your new experiment's folder.
 Add respective documation for your fellow developer as needed.
+If you have question please don't hesitate to ask us by either opening a GitHub issue or connecting with us in the Covalent Slack channel.